-And a new event for this year is Radiance! and Frozen in Frisco.
+And a new event for this year is Radiance! featuring Frozen in Frisco.
 One ticket allows you to experience the Radiance!
-Light Show, and at Frozen in Frisco you’ll experience an outdoor Winter Carnival, Tubing Hills, Ice Skating, a Giant Ferris wheel, Bumper Cars on Ice, Meet Santa Claus and More.
+Light Show, and at Frozen in Frisco you’ll experience an outdoor Winter Carnival, Tubing Hills, Ice Skating, a Giant Ferris wheel, Bumper Cars on Ice, and More.
 It sounds pretty fun if you ask me!

 The small, lakeside community of Granbury is the perfect place to celebrate an old-fashioned Christmas.
 The town is filled with many historic homes that are festively decorated and open for candlelight tours during the holidays.
 It all kicks off with the Night of Lights Christmas parade and Santa’s arrival.
 Now that’s what I call a magical Christmas in Texas!

 Those in East Texas know to head to Marshall to experience a true old-fashioned Christmas.
 The city’s annual Wonderland of Lights Festival lights up the town with millions of lights, and there is an ice skating rink, horse drawn carriage rides, a Christmas market, and more!

 There are two major events in Bryan, Texas that you don’t want to miss, Lights On and Holiday Stroll & Lighted Parade.